A new proof of Carlitz-Wan conjecture on exceptional polynomials: Acknowledgement

 \section{Acknowledgement}

-The authors thank Michael Zieve for helping us fix the error and offering valuable suggestions in the preparation of our article.
-The authors also thank Zeyu Lu and Jiaming Zhang for valuable discussions.
+The work was supported in part by the National Key Research and Development Program under Grant 2022YFA1004900 and 2025YFA1017202.
+The authors thank Michael Zieve, Daqing Wan and anonymous reviewers for helping us fix the error and offering valuable suggestions in the preparation of our article.
+The authors also thank Zeyu Lu and Jiaming Zhang for discussions.